o1-labs/snarky/doc/bazel.md

 Here is an example of how one might work on snarky and its depenencies.
-Create a working directory (let's call it snarky-dev), and clone snarky nd all the dependencies you want to work on into that repo.
+Create a working directory (let's call it snarky-dev), and clone snarky and all the dependencies you want to work on into that repo.
 So you have:

 ```